 The only one that’s missing is the fawn bleat, which would be great for the opening season.
 Otherwise, the rest of the calls will attract the attention of both males and females of all ages during the rut and late season.

-The only downside of this electronic system is that its recorded calls may sound a little fake, possibly tinny and a bit frequent.
-So sometimes you run the risk of deer not showing too much interest in you, although you’ll surely attract their attention during the rut when spirits get high and deer take more risks.
+The only downside of this electronic system is that its recorded calls, may sound a little fake, possibly tinny and a bit frequent.
+So sometimes, you run the risk of deer not showing too much interest in you, although you’ll surely attract their attention during the rut when spirits get high and deer take more risks.

+So what’s the right product for you?
+What are you looking for in a deer call?
+When and where do you hunt the most?
 Let us know all that and maybe we – or our other readers – can help with additional advice.
 Speaking of which, is there anything we’ve missed so far in this article?
 Share your opinion with us, in the comments below.